Chimee

 Adịọha

 I grew up in Ọrlu and Owere and now live in Southern California.
-Through media, literature and research, my work lives in the parameters of composition theory & pedagogy, digital rhetorics of transnationalisms & identities, contemporary Anglophone African literatures.
+Through media, literature and research, my work lives in the parameters of composition theory & pedagogy, digital rhetorics of social justice, contemporary Anglophone African literatures.

 My Philosophy